Pamir Highway Travel Guide

 So what gives me the gall to write about it?
 I’ve now done the full route between Dushanbe and Osh twice.
 Some legs of the Pamir Highway I’ve done several times.

-Note that there is extensive construction happening on the Pamir Highway in summer 2024!
-The roadwork is happening between Qala i Khumb and Khorog and is causing major delays, so it’s adviseable to split the Dushanbe-Khorog journey into two days, spending a night in Qala i Khumb.
+Note that there is extensive construction still ongoing on the Pamir Highway in 2026.
+The roadwork is happening between Qala i Khumb and Khorog and is causing major delays, so it’s advisable to plan ahead and ask locally when transport should depart, so as to not get stuck in road closures.

 In 2016, I did a pretty typical Pamir Highway and Wakhan Valley trip.
 2017 brought me to comb through the Bartang Valley and get in a bunch of hikes in the Central Pamir.